ulfsri/fsri_materials_database/README.md

 - __Cone Calorimeter__ (Cone)
     + Data file structure includes the material, the short name for the apparatus, heat flux setting and scan/scalar, date of test, and replicate number.
 Scan is for the raw output data and scalar is for the initial conditions and high-level test parameters.
         * Example: __MDF_Cone_HF25scalar_210323_R1__ stands for the first replicate of scalar data generated from a medium density fiber board test in cone calorimeter exposed to 25 kW/m<sup>2</sup> on March 23, 2021.
+    + A _Cone_Notes.csv_ is generated for each material from the __plot_Cone_data.py__ script.
+For materials whose experiments deviated from typical behavior relevant pictures are included in the respective material directory.
 - __Fourier Transform Infrared Spectrometer__ (FTIR)
     + The FTIR directory contains subdirectories for the Attenuated Total Reflectance method (ATR) and the Integrating Sphere (IS)
     + Data file structure for the ATR experiment files includes the material, the abbreviated name for the apparatus, date of test, and replicate number.